-Transition Networks SM8TBT2SA-NA 8-Port Managed Gigabit PoE++
+Transition Networks SMATBT2SA-NA 24-Port Managed Gigabit PoE++ Switch

 The Transition Networks SMATBT2SA-NA is a 24-port managed Gigabit Ethernet switch designed for distributed security and network infrastructure deployments requiring centralized power delivery across all ports.
 This switch provides 370W of PoE++ power budget—enough to simultaneously power high-consumption endpoints like PTZ cameras, wireless access points, and VoIP phones without daisy-chaining injectors or external power supplies.
 Store-and-forward switching architecture with LACP support ensures deterministic performance on mixed-load networks where video, voice, and data traffic compete for bandwidth.